ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-10_Atlantic.rst

 * Debates on whether "Brands" should be treated as a single system.
 * They have different domains and configurations - different .well-known and issuer so they should be treated as different systems.

+  * Australia has issues with case sensitivity of issuer well-known location
+  * Dave may create issue for discussion

+* Some banks have reconfigured systems resulting in non-compliance

 PRs (Dave)
 =================
 PR289: Claims parameter clarification (Dima/Dave)